What Are Operating Expenses? Basics and Examples

 Correctly calculating your company's operating expenses is important for calculating the overall profits of your business and clearly understanding your financial performance.

-The basic formula most businesses can use to calculate standard operating expenses is to simply add up all of your non-manufacturing operating expenses.
-The sum is your basic operating expenditure (OPEX).
+The basic formula most businesses can use to calculate standard operating expenses is to simply add up all of their non-manufacturing operating expenses.
+The sum is your basic OPEX.

 For example: